sebj/iOS-Shortcuts-Reference/README.md

 # Shortcuts File Format Reference

 ## File Structure
-Shortcuts are exported from the iOS Shortcuts app with a `.shortcuts` extension.
+Shortcuts are exported from the iOS Shortcuts app with a `.shortcut` extension in iOS 14 or a `.shortcuts` extension in iOS 13.
 Workflows exported from the Workflows app use a `.wflow` extension.

 The format of a shortcut and a workflow file are mostly the same – the file format does not seem to have changed going from the Workflow app to Apple’s iOS Shortcuts app.
 Many keys and values remain prefixed with `WFWorkflow`.